Swan maiden: Irish folktale

 In a local legend in the barony of Inchiquin, County Clare, before the O'Briens took the lands of the Clann-Ifearnain, the young chieftain O'Quin follows a stag to the shore of Loch Inchiquin and sees five swans near the water.
 The five swans take off their swan skins and become maidens.
-O'Quin steals the garments of one of them; the other turn back into swans and depart, leaving their companion to her fate.
-The captured swan maiden is wooed by the O'Quin man, until she concedes to marry him, on two conditions: their marriage must be kept a secret and that no man from Clann-Brian must be under their roof, lest she disappears and the man becomes the last of his clan.
+O'Quin steals the garments of one of them; the other turns back into swans and departs, leaving their companion to her fate.
+The captured swan maiden is wooed by the O'Quin man, until she concedes to marry him, on two conditions: their marriage must be kept a secret, and that no man from Clann-Brian must be under their roof, lest she disappear and the man becomes the last of his clan.
 O'Quin and the swan maiden live seven happy years of marriage, with two children born to them, until a fateful day: O'Quin meets a member of the O'Brien clan and invites him to his castle.
 He entertains his guest and gambles against him all his worldly goods and possessions, and loses.
-Remembering his wife's prediction, O'Quin goes to her room and sees her back into swan form, with their two children metamorphosed into cygnets.
+Remembering his wife's prediction, O'Quin goes to her room and sees her transform into a swan, with their two children metamorphosed into cygnets.
 The swan mother and her children fly away to the mists of the lake, and are seen no more - thus ending the O'Quin line.
 At least 9 accounts of the legend exist: in three of them, the supernatural wife is explicitly a swan maiden.
 In other accounts, the O'Brien of the legend is identified with Tyge Ahood (or Tadhg an Chomhaid) O'Brien, Prince of Thomond.
-The number of swans may also vary between tellings: five, seven or a general "number" of them.
+The number of swans may also vary between tellings: five, seven, or a general "number" of them.

 Welsh tales

 Author Marie Trevelyan stated that the swan appears in Welsh tradition, sometimes "closely connected" to fairies.
-She also provided the summary of a tale from Whitmore Bay, Barry Island, in Glamorgan that she claimed "was well known in the early part of the nineteenth century".
-In this story, a young farmer, working in a field near the sea, sees a swan alighting near a stone; the bird takes off its feathers, becomes a woman, bathes for a while, then returns as a bird to the skies.
+She also provided a summary of a tale from Whitmore Bay, Barry Island, in Glamorgan, which she claimed was "well known in the early part of the nineteenth century".
+In this story, a young farmer, working in a field near the sea, sees a swan alighting near a stone; the bird sheds its feathers, becomes a woman, bathes for a while, then returns to the skies as a bird.
 This goes on for some time, until the farmer decides to hide the swan feathers the next time the woman goes to bathe in the lake.
-It happens thus and the swan woman begs for her feathers back, but the farmer refuses.
-They eventually marry and he hides the featherskin in a locked oaken chest.
+Thus it happens, and the swan woman begs for her feathers back, but the farmer refuses.
+They eventually marry, and he hides the featherskin in a locked oaken chest.
 One day, the man forgets to lock his chest; the swan woman gets her feathers back and flies away from their home as a swan.
 The farmer returns home just in time to see her departure, and dies of a broken heart.